mostman/Slackbuilds/chromium/README.md

 And then all you need to do is to patch the [chromium.Slackbuild](http://www.slackware.com/~alien/slackbuilds/chromium/build/) with this diff.

 Might also want to add the patches from the patch directory.

+# What i have done and what the diff/patch does is:
+* Added lates patchset "92.0.4515.x"
+* Repatched clang.toolchains.arm_i586.triple for ARM.
+* Fixed chromium_conf for ARM
+* Fixed target triple for ARM.
+* Fixed ARM sysroot path/link for libsqlite3.so, glibconfig.h,
+dbus-arch-deps.h, graphene-config.h and arm-linux-gnueabihf.conf.
+* Fixed link for debians arm-linux-gnueabihf-readelf to slackwares readelf
+* Fixed compiling google's internal clang for ARM.
+* Fixed missing link to debias readelf for ARM.